kaulwarv15/yatzyGame/README.md

-# Yatzy Game Simulator (Java)
+# Yatzy Java Simulation

-A modular, test-driven simulation of the Yatzy dice game in Java, with support for various scoring categories, console and file output, and automated category selection based on optimal score.
+- This project simulates the classic Yatzy dice game in Java using clean code principles, object-oriented design, and a testable structure.
 ---

 # Stack